EimaMei/snake-qr/README.md

 - Removed `TranslateMessage` in the main loop.

 ## Bug fixes
-- The original `snake.c` leaked memory by continuously not calling `DeleteObject` when calling `CreateSolidBrush` despite [official documentation advising to cleanup after use](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-createsolidbrush).
-The only caveat is that this unfortunately comes with the cost of additional binary space.
+- The original `snake.c` leaked memory by continuously not calling `DeleteObject` when using `CreateSolidBrush` despite [official documentation advising to cleanup after drawing](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-createsolidbrush).
+The only caveat with this is that this unfortunately comes with the cost of additional binary space.

 ## Visual changes
 - The apple is now green.